voidtools/voidImageViewer/README.md

 # void Image Viewer
 A lightweight image viewer for Windows with animated GIF/WEBP support.
-Opens and displays BMP, GIF, ICO, BMP, JPG, TIF and WEBP images as fast as possible.
+Opens and displays BMP, GIF, ICO, PNG, JPG, TIF and WEBP images as fast as possible.
 Animate GIF/WEBP files as accurately as possible.

 [Download](#download)<br/>